 Nostalgia: César Drinks List

 Once upon a time, I was in the restaurant and bar business with locations in Berkeley, Oakland and Fair Oaks, California.
-Every once in a while, some one from way back will reach out to me through this blog to say how much they miss the old days when wine was plentiful and eating out […]
+Every once in a while, some one from back then will reach out to me through this blog to say how much they miss the old days, when wine was plentiful and eating out […]

 Swiss Vin Nature: The Regulations Have Arrived